grannycart/by-sound-alone_source/draft3_pseudocode-subworld_story1.md

 ### Ending

 * {They are all fishing on the deck?}
+	* {Perhaps this is the one time in the novel where the weather on the surface is good?
+Is that too much of a cliche?
+Maybe the only good weather is when they come up from bottoming?}

 * {Or, possibly we just follow Cassandra (make her the main character) to her next thing}